Failing a module

 We have information about additional financial support that may be available to students depending on their circumstances.

 If you’re a parent or supporter of a student living with other students, it can be worrying to learn that arguments are occurring.
-We provide a range of support services which students can access to help for issues with flatmates or accommodation.
+We provide a range of support services that students can access to help with issues with flatmates or accommodation.

 Some larger non-university accommodation providers can also help support students experiencing problems.